PIANO LESSONS

 Lesson Specifics

-Lessons are 45 minutes each and will be held weekly beginning the week of August 18th.
+Lessons are 45 minutes each and are held on a weekly basis in my home in Shamrock.
 Being private, individual lessons, the pace and content can be tailored to the unique goals, capacities, and interests of each student.

 Pricing